Saturday, January 31, 2026

 My room had a four-poster bed, half-bathroom, hot plate and windows that opened out over Guadalupe at Sixth Street.
 Who could ask for anything more?
 The Alamo was a few blocks from the back door of the Governor's Mansion, too, which was about to be briefly occupied by a family of Republicans from Dallas named Clements, the patriarch being an oil guy and ex-Reagan Administration defense official.
 To set the scene.
 Anyway for a year the Alamo was my home and the hotel still has a special place in my heart, not to sound super sentimental, because my first and most enduring drug addiction was nurtured there, in that tiny little room on the 3rd floor.
 The hotel’s most famous resident, btw, living downstairs from me, was Sam Houston Johnson, former President Johnson’s little brother, btw.
 No lie—it was super-cool living that close to Texas Royalty!
 Sam Houston had been at The Alamo for years if not decades before my arrival.
 We met once in the hotel elevator and he looked to my innocent black eyes just like any other old scary white man.

 This particular member of the Johnson family was already in his sixties at the time, some ancient age like that, like me now btw, and was alleged to be involved in a wide variety of improprieties and maybe even illegal shit and was not a favorite with the rest of the Dead President’s family, hence his chosen location, the Alamo Hotel.
 A kind of exile, sure, but still on the LBJ Ranch so to speak.
 The city then, lo those many years ago, was what people moving here think they will find today, accessible in every sense of the word.
 My life and work almost never took me south of the Colorado River, except to swim, no farther west than Deep Eddy Pool or east of Montopolis Dam and only then not to swim but to score a baggie.
 A task that seemed to occupy a good deal of my twenties, actually, back in the day in River City, looking for weed.
-On the north side my effective range was the university or an occasional chat with a minor drug dealer or disgruntled graduate student, often one and the same, cooking crystal meth in the alphabet avenues beyond campus.
+On the north side my effective range was the university or an occasional chat with a minor drug dealer or disgruntled graduate student, often the same guy, cooking crystal meth in the alphabet avenues beyond campus.

 Today people would call the area inscribed by these borders "downtown" but back in the day it was the whole town and you ran into important people a lot on the few blocks of Congress Avenue between the south face of the Texas Capitol and the Colorado River, not because you were important or somehow “in the know” but because you lived in a small town.
 The Capitol, the county courthouse and city hall, and the federal courts and federal offices were all located within a few blocks of each other off Congress.
 Austin was a one-horse town and the horse was government.
+And music.

 So, like, he dies one day—Sam Houston Johnson we’re talking about because the great Lyndon Baines Johnson had already gone to the Last Round-Up, like, five years before my arrival in River City.
 To set the scene chronologically.
 Hearing one day of Sam Houston’s demise my first instinct was to run home and check out his room and see if he left behind anything interesting and/or incriminating.
 But the door was locked and the room had probably already been cleaned out by the Secret Service detail from the ranch or whoever takes care of those matters.